orthecreedence/cl-async/README.md

 ```

 ### write-socket-data
-Write data to an existing socket (such as one passed into a read-cb).
-Data can
+Write data to an existing socket (such as one passed into a `tcp-send` read-cb).
-be a byte array or string (converted to a byte array via babel).
-Supports
+Data can be a byte array or string (converted to a byte array via babel).
-resetting the callbacks on the given socket.
-The `write-cb` is useful if you
+Supports resetting the callbacks on the given socket.
+The `write-cb` is useful
-want to close the connection after sending data on the socket but want to make
+if you want to close the connection after sending data on the socket but want to
-sure the data sent before closing.
+make sure the data sent before closing.

 Note that if you call this using a socket that has been closed already, it will
 throw a [socket-closed](#socket-closed) condition.